 The cost and effectiveness of dental sealants is a common topic we discuss with parents.
 Often, most dental insurances will cover dental sealants at 100% without any out-of-pocket cost to the patients.
 But sealants are still affordable for those without dental insurance.
 The cost will vary from $20 to $30 per tooth which is much less expensive than filling a cavity or completing restorative work on a decayed tooth.
 Dental sealants can last for many years, with 5-10 years being an average time frame.
 But sealants can wear over time so routine dental cleanings will determine whether there is a need to replace or add material to a sealant.

 While there is always a need to maintain healthy habits of brushing and flossing daily, dental sealants give an extra protection for teeth against tooth decay.
 The Affinity Dental office encourages this safe, cost-effective and durable application for children and youth along with some adults who struggle with obtaining a healthy smile.
 Good oral hygiene habits, routine dental cleanings, and healthy eating combined with dental sealants are a great way of keeping healthy, strong teeth.
-Contact the Affinity Dental team for more information on dental sealants.
+Contact the Queen Creek Dental Office for more information on dental sealants.

 1 To see more consumer friendly information about dental sealants from the ADA, visit MouthHealthy.org